Clyde Sukeforth: Personal life

 Sukeforth was married twice.
 His first wife Helen, whom he married in 1933, died from complications after childbirth, two weeks after the birth of their daughter Helen (1938-2024) who was named so in honor of her mother.
 Sukeforth remarried in December 1951, to Grethel Winchenbach, a widow from Waldoboro, Maine, and they remained together until her death in 1999.

 Sukeforth died at the age of ninety-eight at his home in Waldoboro; he was buried in Brookland Cemetery, next to his first wife.
 Through his daughter, Sukeforth had four grandchildren and eleven great-grandchildren.

 In popular culture

 Sukeforth appears in the Norman Rockwell painting Tough Call.

 In 42, the 2013 sports film about Robinson's breaking of the baseball color line, Sukeforth is played by actor Toby Huss.

-The Northern New England chapter of the Society of American Baseball Research, located in New London, New Hampshire, is named in honor of Sukeforth.
+The Northern New England chapter of the Society of American Baseball Research, located in Concord, New Hampshire, is named in honor of Sukeforth.